 A school district is eligible for aid if at least 50 percent (after rounding to the nearest whole percentage point) of the district's student enrollment on the third Friday in September in the immediately preceding even-numbered year were reported in WISEdata as economically disadvantaged.
 School districts automatically receive this aid; no claim is necessary.

 Aid entitlement is calculated by dividing the total appropriation amount by the prior year aid membership of all eligible school districts to determine the per-pupil amount.
 The aid computation uses a calculated membership based on student (pupil) counts from WISEdata and general aid student membership (collected via the PI-1563 Membership Reports).
 This per pupil amount is then multiplied by each district's prior year aid membership to determine the payment amount.

-4th Monday of March
+Fourth Monday in March

 High Poverty Aid revenues are coded to Fund 10, Source 628.

 - Aid eligibility for the 2021-22 and 2022-23 school years

 - Aid eligibility for the 2019-20 and 2020-21 school years

 - Aid eligibility for the 2017-18 and 2018-19 school years

 - Aid eligibility for the 2015-16 and 2016-17 school years

 - Aid eligibility for the 2013-14 and 2014-15 school years